vamos2019/vamos2019.github.io/_pages/registration.md

 ---

- The registration includes *all* lunches and *social events* (Visit to the Stella Artois brewery and social Dinner at the Faculty Club).
+ The registration includes *all* lunches and *social events* (i.e., visit to the Stella Artois brewery and social Dinner at the Faculty Club).
+Costs additionally include a 3-day pass to travel by bus to the campus and in the city of Leuven.

   |    Registration type		 | Price (euros) |
   | :------------------------: